n4demo/learn-to-run-apps-on-AKS/README-step3.md

 ```

 4.
+- Enforce POD SECURITY STANDARDS to test namespace using Labels
 - Apply DEPLOYMENT POD SERVICEACCOUNT: Not mount a security token hence revoking permissions to the K8s API server, prevent containers running as root (admin), cannot escalate, read only file system, minimum capabilites.
 - Apply REPLICAS to increase the number of PODS each hosting a single NGINX container to 2.
 - Apply CONTAINER RESOURCES REQUESTS: 20% of a CPU Core upon startup and LIMITS to 20% of CPU.